NikolaMX/Mini-Patch/Proto-patch.md

 - Slammer - DONE
 `UNITTYPE_Sub` added.
 Will no longer be ignored by torpedo weapons when submerged

-- Locust - DONE - REVIEW
+- Locust - DONE
 `build_metal_cost` increased from 260 to 500
 `max_health` increased from 80 to 160
 `rate_of_fire` increased from 5 to 10
 `surface_and_air` and `underwater` vision increased from 40 to 45

-- Stryker - EXPERIMENTAL - DONE
+- Stryker - DONE
 `move_speed` decreased from 17 to 15
 `max_range` increased from 75 to 80
 `WL_Air` added to target layers